vedsathwik275/f1-dataproject/README.md

 4. **Package not found errors**: Make sure you've installed all dependencies by running `pip install -r requirements.txt`.

 5. **"No module named 'fastf1'"**: Ensure you've activated your virtual environment before running the application.

+6. **Slow data loading for historical analysis**: Multi-season analysis can be data-intensive.
+First-time analysis will be slower as data is cached.
+Subsequent runs will be faster.

 ## Contributing